zhangdoa/InnocenceEngine/README.md

 O(n) allocation/deallocation

+- Logic Client as the plugin

+The only rule is using the engine's interface to write your logic code, and write whatever you want

+- The major graphics API support

+From OpenGL 4.6 to DirectX 11, from DirectX 12 to Vulkan, and Metal, all supported by one unified interface

 - Client-Server rendering architecture

-Allow fully user-designed rendering pipeline without any concern about specific platform and graphics APIs
+Allow fully user-designed rendering pipeline from the first triangle to the last swap chain

+- Physically-based lighting

+Photometry lighting interface

+- Default rendering client support features like
   - Tiled-deferred rendering pipeline

-Default rendering pipeline

-- Physically-based material

-Default material mode, Disney diffuse + Multi-scattering GGX specular
+  - Retro Blinn-Phong/Classic Cook-Torrance BRDF (Disney diffuse + Multi-scattering GGX specular) for opaque material
+  - OIT rendering (w.r.t. transparency and thickness)
+  - SSAO
+  - CSM with VSM/PCF filters
+  - Procedural sky
+  - Large scale terrain rendering with cascaded tessellation
+  - Motion Blur

-- Physically-based light
+  - TAA

-Luminosity lighting interface
+  - ACES tone mapping

 - Real-time GI

-Pre-baked geometry data for the complex scene or bake-free SVOGI for the limited scene
+Baked PRT for the complex large scale scene or bake-free SVOGI for the limited small scale scene, fully dynamic and lightmap-free

 - Unified asset management

 Using popular JSON format for all text data

+- Physics simulation

+NVIDIA's PhysX integrated

+- GUI Editor

+Qt-based, easy to extend and no coupling with the engine

 And so on...